zrshishir/interview/php/README.md

             // Do something with $row
             }
     If you're connecting to a database other than MySQL, there is a driver-specific second option that you can refer to (for example, pg_prepare() and pg_execute() for PostgreSQL).
 PDO is the universal option.
+What is basic difference between require_once(), include_once() and include()?

+    require_once(): if it does not get the required file then it stops the execution and throws a fatal error. include() and include_once():if it does not get the include file then it throws the fatal error but does not stop the execution of the script.
+The include_once() statement includes and evaluates the specified file during the execution of the script.
+This is a behavior similar to the include() statement, with the only difference being that if the code from a file has already been included, it will not be included again.
+As the name suggests, it will be included just once.

 What Load Balancing?